'Very stinky summer' for Bromley residents

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Last month, the Christchurch City Council apologised to residents in the eastern suburb after a fire destroyed the trickling filters at the city's wastewater treatment plant.
+Last month, the city council apologised to residents in the eastern suburb after a fire two years ago destroyed the trickling filters at the Organics Processing Plant.

 The council was too slow to recognise the impact of the odours from the ponds on communities in the eastern suburbs, as well as provide them information and support.